shaunburgin/SF-AuthService/SF-Main-specification.md

 Authorization is based on user roles (`customer_user` and `studio_admin`) and `customer_id`.
 Custom claims embedded within JWTs facilitate role-based access control (RBAC) without additional database queries.

+**Login Logic:**
+- **Admin Users**:
+  - **Customer ID**: Left blank during login.
+  - **Role**: `studio_admin`
+- **Customer Users**:
+  - **Customer ID**: Must be provided during login.
+  - **Role**: `customer_user`

+**Firebase Capability**:
+- **Custom Claims**: Firebase Authentication supports adding custom claims to user tokens, allowing differentiation between admin and customer roles based on the presence of `customer_id`.
+- **Role Enforcement**: The backend can validate these claims to enforce access controls accordingly.

 ---

 ## **Frontend Application**

 ### **Overview**

-The frontend is a React.js application that provides the user interface for authentication and workflow design.
-It consists of two main pages:
+The frontend is a React.js application that provides the user interface for authentication and workflow management.
+It consists of three main pages:

-1. **Login Page**: Allows administrators to log in.
+1. **Login Page**: Allows administrators and customers to log in by entering **Customer ID** (if applicable), **username**, and **password**.
-2. **Main Page**: Displays a welcome message post-login and includes a workflow designer for adding predefined modules.
+2. **Admin Main Page**: Displays administrative controls and dashboards post-login for users with the `studio_admin` role.
+3. **Customer Main Page**: Displays customer-specific dashboards and controls post-login for users with the `customer_user` role.

 ### **Page Descriptions**

 1. **Login Page**
    - **Components**:
+     - **Customer ID Input**: Field for entering the customer identifier (optional for admins).
      - **Username Input**: Field for admin email or username.
      - **Password Input**: Field for admin password.
      - **Login Button**: Triggers the authentication process.
      - **Error Messages**: Displays authentication errors (e.g., invalid credentials, account locked).

    - **Functionality**:
-     - Utilizes the Firebase Authentication SDK to handle admin login.
+     - Utilizes the Firebase Authentication SDK to handle user login.
+     - Admins can log in without entering a **Customer ID**.
+     - Customers must provide a **Customer ID** to log in.
-     - Upon successful login, redirects the admin to the Main Page.
+     - Upon successful login, redirects the user to the appropriate Main Page based on their role.
      - Handles and displays error messages based on authentication responses.

-2. **Main Page**
+2. **Admin Main Page**
    - **Components**:
+     - **Welcome Message**: Displays "Welcome to StudioFlow Admin" centered on the page.
+     - **Admin Dashboard**: Contains administrative controls, user management interfaces, and workflow configuration tools.

+   - **Functionality**:
+     - Serves as the central hub for administrators to manage workflows and user accounts.
+     - Provides access to advanced features exclusive to admins.
+     - Future enhancements will include tools for designing and managing workflows.

+3. **Customer Main Page**
+   - **Components**:
      - **Welcome Message**: Displays "Welcome to StudioFlow" centered on the page.
-     - **Workflow Designer**: React Flow-based interface allowing admins to add predefined modules via JSON configurations.
+     - **Customer Dashboard**: Contains customer-specific dashboards, workflow monitoring, and limited configuration tools.

    - **Functionality**:
-     - Serves as the central hub for designing workflows.
+     - Serves as the central hub for customers to monitor and manage their workflows.
-     - Allows admins to add, configure, and sequence predefined modules/microservices by importing JSON definitions.
+     - Provides a simplified interface tailored to customer needs.
-     - Future enhancements will include dynamic interaction with backend microservices for workflow execution.
+     - Future enhancements will include additional customer-focused tools and features.

-### **Workflow Designer Details**

-- **Predefined Modules**: Modules such as auto retouch, capture, approval, sample check-in, etc., adhere to a predefined structure.
-- **Module Configuration**: Modules are defined via JSON strings specifying inputs, outputs, and calling instructions.
-- **Workflow Execution**: The workflow designer manages the sequence of module executions based on the configured JSON definitions.

 ### **User Interface Design**

 - **Responsive Design**: Ensures usability across desktops, tablets, and mobile devices.
-- **Consistent Styling**: Utilizes a UI library (e.g., Material-UI) for a cohesive look and feel.
+- **Consistent Styling**: Utilizes Material-UI (MUI) with theming for a cohesive look and feel.
-- **Accessibility**: Adheres to accessibility standards (e.g., WCAG) to support all users.
+- **Accessibility**: Adheres to accessibility standards (e.g., WCAG level AA) to support all users.

 ### **Sample Component Structure**